 'If these challenges weren't there, I wouldn't be able to better myself and bring a better and bigger package every time,' the young lad tells me when our conversation turns towards the topic about bringing something new to the table with every film.
 We are sitting in his vanity van which is parked inside the spacious Yash Raj Studios.

-In an exclusive tête-à-tête with FilmiBeat, Shroff.
-Jr gets candid about his first shot with Hrithik, Akshay Kumar's recent comment on today's actors avoiding two-hero films and more.
+In an exclusive tête-à-tête with FilmiBeat, Tiger Shroff gets candid about his first shot with Hrithik Roshan, Akshay Kumar's recent comment on today's actors avoiding two-hero films and more.

 Excerpts from the conversation.